-Through its subsidiary G4S Secure Solutions, G4S has multiple significant and long term contracts with the Department of Homeland Security, specifically Customs and Border Protection (CBP) and Immigration and Customs Enforcement (ICE).
-Between 2008 and 2019, the company’s contracts with CBP and ICE amounted to $894.8 million, for operations in Florida, California, Arizona, Oklahoma, and Wyoming.
-G4S was highlighted as one of the fourteen main border security companies in a 2019 report by the Transnational Institute and No Mas Muertes.
+G4S has been conducting deportations for the U.S. government since at least 2006.
+Through its subsidiary G4S Secure Solutions, G4S has multiple large and long-term contracts with Customs and Border Protection (CBP) and Immigration and Customs Enforcement (ICE), providing these agencies with transportation services and guards.
+Between 2008 and June 2023, the company's contracts with CBP and ICE amounted to just over $1 billion.
+G4S was highlighted as one of 14 border security "giants" in a 2019 report by the Transnational Institute and No Más Muertes.

-In South Africa, G4S owns and operates the second-largest private prison in the world, Mangaung Correctional Centre, a maximum-security facility in Bloemfontein that can hold 3,000 people.
-The company faces ongoing complaints of systemic torture by the prison guards.
-In 2013, the South African government took over the prison after a series of prison riots.
-Subsequent investigations revealed that G4S staff uses electric shocks and forcible antipsychotic drug injections.
-Despite that, the government returned the prison to G4S management in 2014.
-In 2015, 43 people incarcerated at Mangaung sued the company for torture after revelations of a cover-up of several prisoner deaths.
+This was the second time the South African government took over Mangaung prison; the first takeover occurred in 2013 following a series of prison riots.
+Subsequent investigations revealed that G4S staff used electric shocks and forcible antipsychotic drug injections against incarcerated individuals.
+Despite this, the government returned the prison to G4S management in 2014.
+In 2015, 43 people incarcerated at Mangaung sued G4S for torture following revelations of a cover-up of the deaths of several incarcerated individuals.

 E-carceration (Electronic Monitoring)